Anohros/GrannyConverterLibrary/README.md

 Use the online installer from https://www.qt.io/download-qt-installer or as an alternative you can use the tool `aqtinstall` "Another (unofficial) Qt CLI Installer" from https://github.com/miurahr/aqtinstall/.

 ### Setup DevIL
-Download DevIL image library from http://openil.sourceforge.net/download.php "DevIL 1.8.0 for 64-bit Windows" and extract it to `external/devilsdk`.
+Download DevIL image library from http://openil.sourceforge.net/download.php "DevIL 1.8.0 for 64-bit Windows" archive and extract its content to `external/devilsdk`.

 ### Setup FBX SDK
 Download installer "FBX SDK 2019.5 VS2017" for FBX SDK 2019.5 from https://www.autodesk.com/developer-network/platform-technologies/fbx-sdk-2019-5 and install it on your computer.